 Option Description

 Setup Password Allows you to set and enable a setup (administrator) password.

-NOTE: If the setup password is set, it is required to change Computer Setup options, flash the ROM, an make changes to certain plug and play settings under Windows.
+NOTE: If the setup password is set, it is required to change Computer Setup options, flash the ROM, and make changes to certain plug and play settings under Windows.

 Power-On Password Allows you to set and enable a power-on password.
 The power-on password prompt appears after a power cycle or reboot.
 If the user does not enter the correct power-on password, the unit will not boot.

 Password Options Allows you to enable/disable:

 (This selection appears only if a power-on Stringent Password - When set, enables a mode in which there is no physical bypass of the password function.
 If enabled, removing the password jumper will be ignored.

 password or setup password is set.)
 Password Prompt on F9 & F12 - Default is enabled.

-Setup Browse Mode - Allows viewing, but not changing, the F10 Setup Options without entering setup password).
+Setup Browse Mode - Allows viewing, but not changing, the F10 Setup Options without entering setup password.
 Default is enabled.

 Device Security Allows you to set Device Available/Device Hidden (default is 'Device Available') for:

 System audio

 Network controller

 • SATAO

-• SATA1

 USB Security Allows you to set Enabled/Disabled (default is enabled) for:

 Front USB Ports

-- USB Port 0

-- USB Port 1

-- USB Port 9
+USB Port 4

-- USB Port 10
+USB Port 5

 Rear USB Ports

-- USB Port 2
+USB Port 0

-- USB Port 3
+USB Port 1

-Accessory USB Ports
+USB Port 6

-- USB Port 8
+USB Port 7

 Slot Security Allows you to disable the M.2 PCI Express slot.
 Default is enabled.

-• Slot 1 - M.2 PCle x1
+• Slot # - M.2 PCIe x1

 Network Boot Enables/disables the computer's ability to boot from an operating system installed on a network server.
 (Feature available on NIC models only; the network controller must be either a PCI expansion card or embedded on the system board.)
 Default is enabled.

 System IDs Allows you to set:

 Asset tag (18-byte identifier) - A property identification number assigned by the company to the computer.

 Ownership tag (80-byte identifier)

+BIOS Update Policy Allows you to enable the tool-less BIOS feature, in which BIOS invokes HpBiosUpdate.efi (HpBiosMgmt.efi) and related toolsets in internal/external storage during the last stage of POST.

+BIOS Update (enable/disable)

+BIOS Image File Name